 aims to inspire them and raise their aspirations.
 As part of this

-contest we conduct for engineering students.
+contest we conduct for engineering students, in fiscal 2015.

 Our knowledge management system set a new record by winning the Global

-Most Acknowledged Knowledge Enterprise (MAKE) award for the ninth time,
+Most Admired Knowledge Enterprise (MAKE) award for the 10th time, Asian

-the Asian

-MAKE Award for the 11th time and the Indian MAKE Award for
+MAKE award for the 12th time and Indian MAKE award for the 10th time.

 Infosys Leadership Institute

-Our vision for the Infosys Leadership Institute (ILI) is to be
+The vision of the Infosys Leadership Institute (ILI) is to be

 4. Corporate governance